 If you do emergency restoration, remediation, or construction services in a health care facility (“HCF”) or are conducting a major renovation at an existing HCF, you must be aware that this type of facility can pose specific infection risks to susceptible individuals and population risk groups.

-This certification course will educate, teach, and instruct various stakeholders in industry-accepted IPAC standards/principles and prevention measures applicable to each construction, restoration, or major renovation phase (1 – 5), and how to practically apply requirements in relation to required construction activities, practices, and procedures.
+This awareness course will teach, and instruct various stakeholders in industry-accepted IPAC standards/principles and prevention measures applicable to each construction, restoration, or major renovation phase (1 – 5), and how to practically apply requirements in relation to required construction activities, practices, and procedures.

 Standard Z317.13-17 Infection Control During Construction, Renovation, and Maintenance of Health Care Facilities.